Farm Sanctuary Humane Educator in the classroom

 Recognizing that today’s students are tomorrow’s leaders — in business, education, government, social justice activism, and all spheres of public life — Farm Sanctuary is educating young hearts and minds about our modern food system.
 The natural sense of compassion that many youth possess for animals, combined with critical thinking skills and knowledge of our food system, is a powerful force for positive change.
 Studies have also shown that humane education has benefits for academic performance as well as student health and development.

-Farm Sanctuary provides free age-appropriate virtual, pre-recorded presentations by our humane educators, as well as free downloadable curricula for teachers, summer camps, and parents that meet national teaching standards.
+Farm Sanctuary provides free, engaging webinars that include standards based activities as well as pre-recorded presentations created by our humane educators.
+We also offer free downloadable curricula for teachers, girl scout troops, and parents that meet national teaching standards.

 Virtual Programming